 I'll Never Tell You What I'm Telling You: Superior Spider-Man, in a fight with the Spider Slayer, "lets slip" that his Spider-bots are powered by the Raft's power grid.
 The whole thing was a ruse to trick the Spider Slayer into going for that.

-Irony: What is the one thing that destroys everything Otto has worked for?
+What is the first thing that destroys everything Otto has worked for?
 "Stealing" his own work for his doctorate thesis, putting himself, his step-uncle and co-worker in the mercy of the bank.
 This gets resolved with a bit of technological trickery.

 In Issue #27, Goblin Knight (recently the previous Hobgoblin) mentions that the storming of Spider-Island is just like his storming of Shadowland... except it's Otto's turn to see how it feels to have everything come crashing down.